baooab/Flexbox30/README.md

 .parent {
   flex-direction: column;

-  justify-content: flex-start /* default */
+  justify-content: flex-start /* 默认 */
                 or flex-end
                 or center
                 or space-around